aimbot-reticle/openpi0-aimbot/README.md

 # Official Code for AimBot-Pi0

-This repository is adapted from the original [OpenPi](https://github.com/Physical-Intelligence/openpi/tree/main) codebase by Physical-Intelligence.
+This repository is adapted from the original [OpenPi](https://github.com/Physical-Intelligence/openpi/tree/main) codebase from Physical-Intelligence.
 We sincerely thank the authors for open-sourcing such a valuable model resource.

 ## Install
 Please install openpi packages as shown in the original [README](#original-readme).
 And set up envrinoment varibles accordingly